Canadian Pacific 2317: Revenue service

-Steamtown
+Steamtown U.S.A

-In November 1965, seafood magnate and steam locomotive enthusiast F. Nelson Blount purchased the locomotive and moved it to Bellows Falls, Vermont, to join the rest of his Steamtown, U.S.A. collection.
-Upon arrival, the engine received a cosmetic restoration and was put on static display with the other CPR locomotives, including 4-4-4 No. 2929 and 4-6-4 No. 2816.
+CP planned to move No. 2317 to the Canadian Railroad Historical Association's museum in Delson, Quebec.
+In November 1965, seafood magnate and steam locomotive enthusiast F. Nelson Blount purchased No. 2317 and moved it to Bellows Falls, Vermont, where the locomotive was added to Blount's Steamtown, U.S.A. collection.
+Upon arrival, the locomotive received a cosmetic restoration and was put on static display with Blount's other CP locomotives, including 4-4-4 No. 2929 and 4-6-4 No. 2816.

-In 1976, CPR No. 1278 was removed from the active roster due to the expiration of its flue time.
-Instead of overhauling No. 1278, Steamtown chose to rebuild No. 2317, since it was found to be in excellent condition at the time, and it was a more powerful locomotive to pull Steamtown's longer trains.
-Steamtown crews began restoration work on No. 2317 in March 1976 with the hopes of bringing it back to service as quickly as possible, since a locomotive was needed to pull a bicentennial train known as the Vermont Bicentennial Steam Expedition sponsored by the State of Vermont.
-However, due to weight restrictions on some wooden bridges the train meant to run on, restoration work on No. 2317 was halted, and CPR No. 1293 was selected to pull the train, instead.
+In March 1976, Steamtown crews began restoration work on No. 2317 with the hopes of bringing it back to service as quickly as possible, since a locomotive was needed to pull a bicentennial train known as the Vermont Bicentennial Steam Expedition, sponsored by the State of Vermont.
+Due to weight restrictions on some wooden bridges the train meant to run on, restoration work on No. 2317 was halted, and CP No. 1293 was selected to pull the train, instead.

 The rebuilding process on No. 2317 resumed in June 1978, with the hopes of bringing it back to service by the Annual Railfan's Weekend in October of that year.
-On October 1, 1978, the locomotive was fired up for the first time in nineteen years, and it joined CPR Numbers 1293 and 1246 in Steamtown's operating fleet.
+On October 1, 1978, the locomotive was fired up for the first time in nineteen years, and it joined CP Nos.
+1293 and 1246 in Steamtown's operating fleet.
 During this time, the locomotive was painted in the Canadian Pacific gray-blue and Tuscan red livery, a livery it never sported in revenue service.
 Throughout the 1983 operating season, the engine, along with Numbers 1246 and 1293, were used to pull multiple excursion trips to bid farewell to Steamtown's home in Bellows Falls, before the entire collection would be moved to Scranton, Pennsylvania, the following year.
 The locomotive arrived in Scranton on January 31, 1984, and it was subsequently fired up four days later for the "Grand Entrance Ceremony" on February 4.